-The chain gang actually features seven people: two to hold the chain stakes (rod men), a down box operator (box man), someone to run the clip, and someone to handle the red first down mat (that red strip to mark the line-to-gain).
-On the other side of the field is an auxiliary down box operator and another person running the mat.
-In the NFL, there is also a marker to indicate the start of the drive for media purposes, who essentially operates independent of the chain crew.
+The chain gang actually features seven people: two to hold the chain stakes (rod men), a down box operator (box man), someone to run the marking clip (more on that coming up), and someone to handle the red first down mat (that red strip to mark the line-to-gain).
+On the other side of the field is an auxiliary down box operator and another person running an auxiliary line-to-gain stake and the mat.

-The chains work with the head linesman and the auxiliary equipment works with the line judge.
+The chains work with the down judge and the auxiliary equipment works with the line judge.

-Before the game, the head linesman and line judge meet with chain gang working on their side of the field.
-The mechanics are the same for each head linesman, but there are a few idiosyncrasies each head linesman has, which is discussed with the crew in pregame meetings.
-The head linesman also conducts a pregame inspection of the chain, which also serves as a spot check on the accuracy of the field lines.
+Before the game, the down judge and line judge meet with chain gang working on their side of the field.
+The mechanics are the same for each down judge, but there are a few idiosyncrasies each down judge has, which is discussed with the crew in pregame meetings.
+The down judge also conducts a pregame inspection of the chain, which also serves as a spot check on the accuracy of the field lines.
 He will also check for a piece of tape at the halfway interval for assistance in penalty enforcement.

 Once the game kicks off each person does their part to make the game run smoothly.
-In the NFL, the clock does not stop on a first down, so when the offense gets a new first down, the chain gang moves quickly, but only when the head linesman gives them the signal.
+In the NFL, the clock does not stop on a first down, so when the offense gets a new first down, the chain gang moves quickly, but only when the down judge gives them the signal (and at that after the referee signals first down).
 They don’t want to slow the game down.
 When the offense gets successive first downs, the chain gang has to move even quicker.
 The chain gang has to be in good shape to cover a NFL game!